SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 **TL;DR** — After 3 years of increasing momentum, the SC Reproducibility Initiative makes Artifact Description (AD) Appendices mandatory for all papers submitted to the SC19 Technical Program (but optional for workshop papers and posters).
-Artifact Evaluation (AE) is still optional.
+Artifact Evaluation (AE) is still optional, but highly encouraged.
 AD/AE Appendices will now be auto-generated from author responses to a standard form, embedded in the SC online submission system.
 In 2019, the SC Reproducibility Initiative introduces three new tracks/committees, under the SC Reproducibility Chair: (1) AD/AE Appendices, (2) Reproducibility Challenge, (3) Journal Special Issue.